princeton-computational-imaging/NLOSFeatureEmbeddings/README.md

 6) SPAD simulation.
 The rendered hdr file does not have any noise simulation.
 One can add simple gaussian noise in datalaoder, but we recommand to employ a computional method for spad simulation to synthesize noise.
 We adopt method from [here](https://graphics.unizar.es/data/spad/).

-7) Rendred dataset.
-We provide a bike dataset with 3000 bike exmaples in ().
+7) Rendered dataset.
+We provide a bike dataset with 3000 bike exmaples [here](https://drive.google.com/file/d/183VAD_wuVtwkyvfaBoguUHZgHu065BNW/view?usp=sharing).

 ### Render Examples

-Non-confocal Renders
+Non-confocal Rendering
 <table>
  <tr>
   <td> t=1.2m</td>